tempestphp/highlight/README.md

 ## Language support

 This package makes it easy for developers to add new languages or extend existing languages.
-Right now, these languages are supported: `php`, `html`, `css`.
+Right now, these languages are supported: `php`, `html`, `css`, and `blade`.
 More will be added.

 In order to build your own highlighter functionality, you need to understand _three_ concepts of how code is highlighted: _patterns_, _injections_, and _languages_.